 )

 Regarding the capacity to absorb NO 2, we see a significant improvement from base scenario to scenario 1 but not as larger from scenario 1 to scenario 2 ( Table 7).
+Considering the car emissions limitation imposed by the Euro 6 standard and assuming that cars drive at 50 km/h in the city, The sequestration of scenario 2 is approximately equivalent to neutralizing emissions from 130 cars (1.04 gr/s/car).

 Table 7.
 Sequestration of nitrogen dioxide in each scenario.